GitauHarrison/notes/wsl.md

 ![Download Git for Windows](images/wsl/git_for_windows.png)

 Suppose you are not sure how to install `Git`, double-click on the downloaded file to start the installation process.
-Alternatively, you can right-click then select "Run as Administrator" to start.
+Alternatively, you can right-click and then select "Run as Administrator" to start.

 ![Install Git on Windows](images/wsl/install_git.png)